LarryByrd89/note-taker-module/README.md

 ## Description

+As a new developer, I want to create an app and deploy on Heroku that will allow me to take notes and save them.
+This will allow for better organization and time management so that I can keep track of things I do not want to forget.
 ## The Task

 Creating an application called Note Taker that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.